-In North America, Icelandic sheep are registered with ISBONA through the Canadian Livestock Records Corporation, known as the CLRC.
-Registrations can be done via surface mail, or electronically, and requires tattooing or tagging the sheep in a manner accepted by ISBONA.
+In North America, Icelandic sheep are only registered through the Canadian Livestock Records Corporation, known as the CLRC.
+Registrations can be done via surface mail, or electronically, and requires tattooing the sheep in a manner accepted by the CLRC.
+The Icelandic Sheep Breeders of North America (ISBONA) organization formed in 1996 for the education of the public and for the education and fellowship of the Icelandic Sheep breeders.
 As defined by the by-laws of ISBONA, the breed association recognizes the registry of Icelandic sheep only through the CLRC.